Brocken-Hochharz

 Brocken-Hochharz ([ˌbʁɔkŋ̍ˈhoːxhaːɐ̯ts]) was a Verwaltungsgemeinschaft ("collective municipality") in the district of Harz, in Saxony-Anhalt, Germany.
 It was situated in the Harz mountains, southwest of Wernigerode.
 It was named after the highest peak of the Harz: Brocken.
 The seat of the Verwaltungsgemeinschaft was in Hasselfelde.
-It was disbanded on 1 January 2010.
+It was disbanded on 1 January 2010, when most member municipalities merged into the newly formed town of Oberharz am Brocken, with the exception of Allrode.

 The Verwaltungsgemeinschaft Brocken-Hochharz consisted of the following municipalities: